The Monkey's Uncle: Production notes

 The Misadventures of Merlin Jones had been a surprise hit, earning over $4 million in rentals for Disney and prompting a sequel.
 The film was announced in March 1964.

 This production marks both Tommy Kirk's and Annette Funicello's last film for the studio.
 Mark Goddard, who plays Haywood (and is best known as Major Don West on television's Lost in Space), made his feature film debut in this film.

+Kirk had been fired from Disney due to his homosexuality and by this stage had a drug problem.
+"Speed, uppers, diet pills— and I got thin as a rake, and I was high all the time," he recalled.
+"It was a terrible period in my life.
+So I can understand the: studio letting me go."
+The studio recalled him to make The Monkey's Uncle.
+He said "On both of the Merlin Jones things, I was very high on pills.
+One time I blacked out and fainted doing a scene.
+I was still hung over from the night before; I was doing a scene and I had to do some kind of a take where I held my breath, and I simply blacked out and fell to the floor."

 The screen credit for writing reads, "Screenplay by Tom and Helen August", which were pseudonyms used by Alfred Lewis Levitt and Helen Levitt, two writers who were blacklisted.
 The home-video release of the film restored the Levitts' credits.

 Funicello (billed as "Annette") performs the title track with The Beach Boys over the opening credits.
 The song was written by the Disney song writing duo, Richard M. Sherman and Robert B. Sherman.
 Funicello recalled: "They were just beginning.
 They were wonderful guys and I feel fortunate that I was kind of in on the ground floor.
 We even worked together performing at Disneyland.
 Little did any of us know how successful they would become!"
 She did not know whose idea it had been to bring in the Beach Boys but felt it was "a stroke of brilliance.
-As silly as the song is in places, it really does rock and with the Beach Boys' amazing four-part harmonies, I could sing it without echo".
+As silly as the song is in places, it really does rock and with the Beach Boys' amazing four-part harmonies, I could sing it without echo."
 She regarded singing with the group as the highlight of her film career at Disney.

 Shortly after making the film, Funicello married her agent.
-This would be the last film she made for Disney until Lots of Luck.
+This would be the last film she made for Disney until Lots of Luck in 1985.